-The risk strategy of the Company is under the responsibility of the Board, who is in charge to formulate it and monitor its implementation.
+The risk strategy of the Company is the responsibility of the Board, which formulates it and is responsible for monitoring its implementation.
 This is achieved through the development of risk management processes and procedures as well as through an assessment of the risks undertaken and the effectiveness of the risk management framework, given the Company's business model.
 One important characteristic of the Company's risk strategy is the alignment with the strategic and operational targets that are set by the Board.

-The risks that arise from the implementation of the Company's strategic and business plans are regularly assessed, in order to ensure the adequacy of the relevant policies, procedures and systems.
+The risks that arise from the implementation of the Company's strategic and business plans are regularly analyzed in order to ensure the adequacy of the relevant policies, procedures and systems.

-The risk strategy of the Company aims to provide to the Senior Management and other personnel of the Company, a general risk framework that will provide guidance on how different types of risk managed, in line with the overall risk management and risk bearing capacity of the Company.
+The risk strategy of the Company aims to provide to both Senior Management and employees a general risk framework for the management of the different types of risk in line with the overall risk management and risk bearing capacity of the Company.
 The Company recognizes the importance of risk management to its business' success and therefore the overall objective is to establish effective risk management policies that are able to mitigate the Company's exposure to the various risks.